Courage Is Power: Art as a

 Courage Is Power

 I haven't quite completed this painting.
-The wolf is only midway completed.
-As a part of my painting process I take time to consider if I feel a spiritual connection with my work.
-If not, then I won't complete it.
-I have a purpose for every painting, but if I can't feel it, I stop painting until I make whatever changes I feel are necessary.
+It's waiting to dry so that it can be varnished with a semi-gloss finish.
+As a part of my painting process I take time to consider a spiritual connection with my work.
+If I don't feel it, then I won't complete the piece.

 Why Do Artists Like To Paint Wolves?